-Housing Site Indicative Capacity Key Requirements 7.H1 Acre Valley Nursery 10 A. Flood risk assessment, in particular due to minor watercourse with potentially culverted sections on boundary.
+Housing Site Indicative Capacity Site Source Key Requirements 7.H1 Acre Valley Nursery 10 LDP1 (6.15) A. Flood risk assessment, in particular due to minor watercourse with potentially culverted sections on boundary.
 B. The restricted width of the site entrance should be addressed.
 C. Ensure provision of direct pedestrian and cycle access to existing core path and green network.
 D. Retention and enhancement of boundary trees/hedgerow.
-7.H2 Balmore Garden Nursery 10 A. Meet the requirements of Policy 18 Water Environment and Flood Risk, flood risk assessment required and standard of flood protection should be confirmed.
+7.H2 Balmore Garden Nursery 10 LDP1 (6.16) A. Meet the requirements of Policy 18 Water Environment and Flood Risk, flood risk assessment required and standard of flood protection should be confirmed.
 B. Ensure provision of direct pedestrian and cycle access to the west of the site to existing core path and green network and bus stops on A807 Balmore Road.
 C. Enhancement of core paths and connection from development site.
 D. Provide a landscaping framework, including enhancement of the boundary of the village and adjacent Local Nature Conservation Site and protection of the setting of the Frontiers of the Roman Empire (Antonine Wall) World Heritage Site.
 E. Noise Impact Assessment.
 F. Ground investigations.
-7.H3 East of Ferrymill Motors 33 A. Landscape framework which retains and enhances boundary features including: a mature hedge, good quality trees and tree lines, and wetland area; for biodiversity interest.
+7.H3 East of Ferrymill Motors 33 MIR (S204) A. Landscape framework which retains and enhances boundary features including: a mature hedge, good quality trees and tree lines, and wetland area; for biodiversity interest.
 Onsite open space and play space required.
 B. Blocked right of way running through site should be reopened.
 C. Ensure provision of direct pedestrian access to existing footways and bus stops on B822 Campsie Road.
 D. Meet Flooding and Drainage Policy, in particular due to surface water flood risk.
-E. The applicant must demonstrate that any noise, odour and light impacts resulting from the operation of the adjacent business can be mitigated, to protect the amenity of the housing allocation.
-This should be established through relevant assessments including a noise impact assessment.
+E. Noise Impact Assessment, due to adjacent industrial use.
 F. Ground investigations, due to current use as a parking area and adjacent industrial use.
 G. Archaeological evaluation required, due to prehistoric burial monument north of the site.

-Housing Site Indicative Capacity Key Requirements 7.H4 Kelvindale Nursery 12 A. 100% affordable housing for older people.
+Housing Site Indicative Capacity Site Source Key Requirements 7.H4 Kelvindale Nursery 12 LDP1 (6.22) A. 100% affordable housing for older people.
 B. Designed to benefit from and enhance setting of adjacent garden, and reinforce street pattern.
 C. Ensure provision of direct pedestrian access at north east corner of the site for most direct route to Torrance village centre.
 D. Ensure provision of direct pedestrian access at north west corner of the site and to bus stop on School Road.
-7.H5 Kelvin View 25 A. 100% Affordable Housing.
+7.H5 Kelvin View 25 LDP1 (6.23) A. 100% Affordable Housing.
 B. Remains within green belt until developed.
 C. Protection and enhancement of adjacent core path, including provision of direct pedestrian and cycle access to it from the east and west of the development site.
 D. Follow Flooding and Drainage Policy, in particular as surface water flood risk on site.
 E. Retention of good quality grasslands with appropriate long term management put in place.
 Retention and enhancement of woodland and hedgerows.
 Ground investigation, in particular due to old infill.
 F. Protect the setting of the Antonine Wall World Heritage Site.
 Archaeological evaluation required, in particular due to former garden and undisturbed farmland on the site.
-7.H6 Main Street (North) 19 Site under construction.
-7.H7 Main Street (South) 5 A. 100% Affordable Housing.
+7.H6 Main Street (North) 19 LDP1 (6.24) Site under construction.
+7.H7 Main Street (South) 5 HLA/ SHIP A. 100% Affordable Housing.
 B. Retain existing mature trees and woodland as a setting for development and part of the local green network.
 C. Archaeological assessment, in particular due to occupation on the site from the late 18th century onwards.
 D. Possible noise impact assessment, due to adjacent business use.
 E. Meet the Flooding and Drainage Policy, in particular management of surface water.
 F. Ensure provision of direct pedestrian and cycle access to B822 Main Street.